joealcorn/www.gittip.com/README.md

     $ ./makedb.sh gittip-test

+You're also able to specify an alternate host, though this will require you to specify the previous two options as well:

+    $ ./makedb.sh mygittip myuser dbserver.com

 The schema for the Gittip.com database is defined in schema.sql.
 It should be considered append-only.
 The idea is that this is the log of DDL that we've run against the production database.
 You should never change